jugheadz/frontend-assessment/readme.md

 * **Quality:** Production-grade build and precision.

 ## Start dev
-Run npm run dev
+Run `npm run dev` to start local development

-Article data based on article.json file
+* Article data based on article.json file
-Styled by tailwindcss
+* Styled by tailwindcss
-Installed Shadcn/ui for the dialog
+* Installed Shadcn/ui for the dialog
-Added click function on anchor tag, console log the tag element and article element
+* Added click function on anchor tag, console log the tag element and article element